fxm90/dev-notes/README.md

 ## #25 – Structure test cases

-⚠️ Splitting test cases into `Given`, `When`, `Then` increases the readability and helps understanding complex tests.
+⚠️ Organizing tests into `Given`, `When`, `Then` improves readability and helps with understanding complex tests.

-- In the `Given` phase we setup all preconditions for the test, e.g. configuring mock objects.
+- `Given` establishes the context by setting up preconditions, such as configuring mock objects or test data.
-- In the `When` phase we call the function we want to test.
+- `When` performs the action under test.
-- In the `Then` phase we verify the actual results against our expected results using `XCTAssert` methods.
+- `Then` verifies the outcome by asserting that the results match expectations.

 #### Example when using XCTest